Stamford and Essendine Railway: Sibson extension

 Passengers travelling from Stamford to London found that taking Midland Railway trains to Peterborough and changing there was more convenient than changing at Essendine.
 There were more connections available at Peterborough.
 This led the S&ER to consider construction of an independent line to Peterborough, but this would have been unaffordable, running alongside the hostile Midland Railway all the way.
 As an alternative the S&ER considered building a line from Stamford southward to Wansford, forming a junction there with the London and North Western Railway (LNWR) line from Oundle to Peterborough.

 A bill was presented in the 1862 session; the issue of the connection to the Midland Railway station at Stamford was also included.
 The Midland Railway offered such determined opposition that the whole bill was thrown out.
 At this time the Marquis of Exeter offered to sell the S&ER line to the GNR for £100,000; this was more than the assessed capital value of the line and the offer was refused.

-The Bourne and Essendine Railway was faring badly financially, and the GNR threatened to stop working it on the grounds that they were losing money, but the working charge was increased to 60%, and they agreed to continue.
-The GNR absorbed the almost-worthless Bourne and Essendine Railway company by the Great Northern Railway (Lincoln to Bourn) Act 1864 (27 & 28 Vict. c. ccxlii) of 16 May 1864.
+The Bourn and Essendine Railway was faring badly financially, and the GNR threatened to stop working it on the grounds that they were losing money, but the working charge was increased to 60%, and they agreed to continue.
+The GNR absorbed the almost-worthless Bourn and Essendine Railway Company by the Great Northern Railway (Lincoln to Bourn) Act 1864 (27 & 28 Vict. c. ccxlii) of 16 May 1864.

 The S&ER extension to Wansford became known as the Sibson Extension, and was presented in Parliament once again.
 It fared better this time; the issue of the connection at Stamford to the Midland Railway had been omitted and as a result the Midland Railway did not oppose the scheme.
 Royal assent was given to the Stamford and Essendine Railway (Sibson Extension) Act 1864 (27 & 28 Vict. c. ccxx) on 25 July 1864; an additional share issue of £75,000 was authorised to pay for the work.
 Running powers to Wansford LNWR station were granted under the act, but onwards to Peterborough was not included.
 Moreover if the junction at Essendine had wrongly been formed facing away from Peterborough, the error was repeated at Wansford, where the junction faced away from Peterborough.

 The GNR had agreed to work the S&ER original main line for 50% of income, but (as on the Bourne line) the work was loss-making to them.
 The original working agreement was due to expire on 1 November 1864, and the GNR demanded a higher payment, but the Marquis of Exeter said that the S&ER would work the line themselves, and gave notice that they would do so from the due date.
 GNR asked £10 annually for use of Essendine station.